Akashsrivastava6/BuddyUp/README.md

 - Views.py: This is one of the most important files in the application as this contains callable classes which takes requests and then returns them as a response to the task.py file.
 - Task.py: Contains all the callable functions responsible for performing tasks in the application
-- urls.py: This file is responsible
+- urls.py: This file consists of the urls and manages how the navigation of the application would work
+- models.py: Consists the database models responsible for the creation of the primary database of the application
 - Processes.py: Contains all the functions to pre-process the tweets and the algorithm to calculate the sentiment score of the tweets
 - Templates
   - Homepage.html: This is the landing page of the applicaion and the main page as well